Who feels overwhelmed in the yoghurt aisle at the supermarket? *Everyone in the world raises their hand*

 This yoghurt is a fave in the IQS kitchen!
 With only 5.2g of sugar per 100g and 9.7g of fat, it ticks all the boxes for us.
 It has a super smooth, thick texture which is probably due to added milk solids.
 Our nutritionist, Liv, explains, “While ideally your yoghurt would just contain milk and cultures, we have nothing against milk solids as they just increase thickness and give a better mouthfeel.”
 With a mild flavour, we’d definitely put this on our morning granola.

 This one was a bit sneaky… turns out, Chobani Plain Greek Yoghurt is actually a low-fat product made with skim milk.
-We’ve been super vocal about our thoughts on low-fat products, so this one would definitely be off the menu for us.
-But, the flavour is a bit ho-hum, “It’s far too plain, and the texture reminds me of a stoggy chia pudding,” says Christina, our social media executive.
+We’ve been super vocal about our thoughts on low-fat products – although, it is important to note that this one only contains 3.3g of sugar per 100g.
+But, for us, the flavour is a bit ho-hum, “It’s far too plain, and the texture reminds me of a stoggy chia pudding,” says Christina, our social media executive.
 Overall, not too flash.

 With a stellar nutritional profile of 4.8g of sugar and 10g of fat per 100g, this yoghurt hit the spot.
 Jalna is a ‘pot set’ brand, which means the milk and cultures are poured right into the pot and left to thicken – put simply, there’s no need to add thickeners.
 This is Liv’s favourite yoghurt because it’s so creamy and delicious.
 “Plus it’s very low in sugar, so it’s a great option.”